eclipse-hono/hono-extras/README.md

 ## Hono Protocol Gateways

 See the [protocol-gateway](protocol-gateway) directory for a template and an example implementation for a [Hono protocol gateway](https://www.eclipse.org/hono/docs/concepts/connecting-devices/#connecting-via-a-protocol-gateway).

+## Device registry migration

+See the [device-registry-migration](device-registry-migration) directory for example migration scripts from one device registry type to another.